koss-null/tomyaml/README.md

 go get github.com/koss-null/tomyaml
 ```

-or just import it in your project and say:
+Alternatively, import it into your project and run:
 ```bash
 go mod tidy
 ```